-- Get a report with Event& Incident data as well as potential system health data from suppliers
+- Service providers should ensure they receive a report with event & incident data, as well as system health data from vendors.

-- Cluster INMs in homogeneous groups based on their description
+- Group incident records (INMs) in homogeneous groups based on their description.

-- Cluster Events & Incidents according to their Config items (e.g. by using Pivot table)
+2a.
+Group events & incidents according to their configuration items (e.g. by using Pivot table).

-- Open and process PRM ticket for each identified cluster
+- Open and process a problem management (PRM) ticket for each identified group.

 Handover to Problem Management shall happen after the incident is solved or the service is stabilized with a workaround.
 Problem Management is mandatory for all critical incidents (MI) and high incidents.
 We recommend to perform a „warm“ handover for at least major incidents into Problem Management.
 Incident Management owns the handover responsibility.
 This handover must include a time log (event trigger) including Time zone for each time entry of the Incident outlining.